pointnetwork/point-alpaca/README.md

 Try it here: https://alpaca.point.space

+## What are hardware requirements to run it locally?

+It takes 7-8 GB of VRAM.
+It's confirmed that it can run on a single RTX 3090.

 ## How to distill the weights

 1. Put LLaMA weights into `original/` folder, such that 7B version would be at `original/7B`